Permitted Expense definition

 • The Managing General Partner shall, as soon as practicable after the Managing General Partner discovers or learns about the incurrence or potential incurrence by the Partnership or any SP Subsidiary of any fee, cost, expense or other amount in connection with (or relating to) any Qualified Property that is not a Permitted Expense, orally inform the Other General Partner of such fee, cost, expense or other amount.

-• Nothing herein shall in any way prejudice or prevent Agent or any Lender from objecting, for any reason, to any requests or applications made by any party for compensation or reimbursement of expenses pursuant to Section 330 or 331 of the Bankruptcy Code for which Borrowers may seek to use proceeds of Advances the Term Loans or Collections as a Permitted Expense.
+• Nothing herein shall in any way prejudice or prevent the Agent or any Lender from objecting, for any reason, to any requests or applications made by any party for compensation or reimbursement of expenses pursuant to section 330 or 331 of the Bankruptcy Code the payment of which the Companies may use proceeds from the Revolving Credit Loans as a Permitted Expense in accordance with clause (ii), (iii) or (iv) of this Section 2.5 or otherwise.

 • Nothing herein shall in any way prejudice or prevent the Agent or any Lender from objecting, for any reason, to any requests or applications made by any party for compensation or reimbursement of expenses pursuant to sections 330 or 331 of the Bankruptcy Code the payment of which may be made using proceeds from the Revolving Credit Advances and the Swing Line Loan as a Permitted Expense.